lfd-hydrants/lfd-hydrants/README.md

   marked complete for its OWNING division's job the moment anyone logs a test against it (e.g. via the manual "search all hydrants" field), regardless of which company/division/crew actually recorded it.
+- ✅ Campaigns + admin tiers (`sql/008_campaigns_and_admin_tiers.sql`):
+  - **Campaigns** — an umbrella above jobs.
+Auto-created the moment the first company/division starts a job for an activity type (named e.g. "Flow Test — started March 2026"), and every other company/division's job for that same activity automatically joins it while it's open.
+No manual setup required, though a chief can rename or manually pre-create one from the Campaigns tab.
+  - **Chief-level companies** (`companies.is_chief`) — C1 (Chief of
+    Department), C2 (Deputy Chief), and C4 (District Chief) are seeded as chief-level.
+Logging in as one skips the normal company hydrant-testing flow entirely and goes to a cross-company chief dashboard.
+  - **Personal admin login** (`super_admins` table) — a login not tied to any company, for troubleshooting.
+Default seeded account: username `admin`, password `changeme2026` — **change this immediately** from Settings → Personal Admin Login once deployed.
+  - **Snow Removal status split** — `snow_cleared_status`
+    (cleared/not_cleared) and `snow_condition_flag` (damaged/oos) are
+    now independent, so a hydrant can be marked Cleared AND Damaged at the same time.
+The old single `snow_status` column from migration 006 is no longer written to (harmless, unused).
+- ✅ **Major app update** (`app/index.html`):
+  - **Chief dashboard** (Campaigns / Reports / Log / Stats / Settings
+    tabs) for chief-level and personal admin logins.
+Regular company logins only see Home / Log — Stats and Admin/Settings are no longer visible to them.
+  - **Campaigns tab** — browse open/closed campaigns, click into one for a district-wide rollup: overall % complete, a sortable-by-read table of every company/division's progress, hydrants tested in the last 7 days, rename, close/reopen.
+  - **Reports tab** — company + division sub-tabs, a sortable table (click any column header) of every hydrant with its latest test data (condition, wet/dry, flow, static/residual, last tested), a "flagged only" toggle, and a **Custom CSV Export** card — filter by date range, company, division, activity type, wet/dry, and status/condition, export everything matching with all columns.
+  - **Searchable OIC/crew pickers** on Start Shift / Shift Settings —
+    type a few letters to filter instead of scrolling a long dropdown.
+  - **"Edit Shift" renamed to "Shift Settings"**, and its button is now visually distinct (neutral styling) from the red "End Shift" button next to it.
+  - **Hydrant picker** now offers both a browsable dropdown (all hydrants, with company/division shown) and a search box, in addition to the normal pending-list dropdown.
+Company/division context only shows on the manual picker, not the regular list.
+  - **Snow Removal screen**: Cleared/Not Cleared is one toggle pair;
+    Damaged/OOS is a separate, independent flag that can be combined with either — notes appear if Not Cleared or a flag is set.
 - ✅ **Major rebuild of `app/index.html`**:
   - **Login is now company-based**, not individual accounts — pick a Company, enter its shared password, then pick which Division is